agapebondservant/tap-data/workshop/content/deploy-ml-inference-argo.md

 file: ~/other/resources/tapworkloads/workload.yaml
 ```

-<font color="red">TODO:</font> Note that it includes an "openapi" field, which will be used to render an OpenAPI-3 compatible interface.
+Note that it includes an "openapi" field, which will be used to render an OpenAPI-3 compatible interface.

 Now, let's deploy the app:
 ```execute